Kim Jong Un opens complex of N. Korean high-rise apartments

-PYONGYANG, North Korea (AP) — North Korean leader Kim Jong Un cut a ceremonial ribbon Thursday to mark the opening of a major new city development project in Pyongyang.
+PYONGYANG, North Korea (AP) — While tensions between his country and the United States appeared to be escalating rapidly, North Korean leader Kim Jong Un made a high-profile appearance in Pyongyang on Thursday not to denounce Washington but to cut a ceremonial ribbon to mark the opening of a new high-rise district.

-A series of skyscraper apartment blocks have been put up in just over a year along Ryomyong Street, which runs out of downtown Pyongyang, past North Korea’s top university and down to the palace where the country’s past leaders are kept embalmed.
+With more than 100,000 people gathered in a huge rally to mark the event, Kim stood front and center on a red-carpeted stage to cut the ribbon.

+The event was part of the run-up to the 105th anniversary of the birth of national founder Kim Il Sung, which falls on Saturday and is North Korea’s most important holiday.

 Most Read Stories